 For Medicare, this is for older people — as young as 62, depending on the circumstances — who might be drawing Social Security benefits and have a work history requirement to get premium-free coverage.

-Medicaid directly covers pregnant women, children, people with disabilities, and low-income individuals or families.
+Medicaid covers pregnant women, children, people with disabilities, and low-income individuals or families.

 Is Medicare free at 65?

-You get Part A of Medicare for free if you are 65 years old and have started drawing Social Security benefits.
+You get Part A of Medicare for free if you’re 65 and have started drawing Social Security benefits.
 If you have deferred taking Social Security until a later age, you will have to pay a small premium to receive it.

-Also, you or your spouse must have 10 years of work history of paying Medicare taxes, or one of you must be classified as having a disability to qualify for premium-free Medicare.
+Also, you or your spouse must have ten years of work history of paying Medicare taxes, or one of you must have a disability to qualify for premium-free Medicare.
 Medicare Part B has a standard monthly premium that most Medicare beneficiaries must pay.